Covid-19-Response-Greece/covid19-greece-api/README.md

  * [Kissamos News](https://www.kissamosnews.com/): Community news for Chania and Crete.
 Page about Covid in Crete is [here](https://www.kissamosnews.com/covid-19-confirmed-cases-in-crete-and-chania/)

+ * [3BNEWS.GR](https://www.3bnews.gr): Daily reports, revelations, information and news for the municipality of Voula Vari Vouliagmeni

 ## Adding your project to the list

 If your project/organization utilizes the Coronavirus Greece API, you are kindly asked to place it here, under the following rules: